Observers for compressible Navier-Stokes equation: Numerical experiments on the 1D compressible Navier-Stokes observer

 \section{Numerical experiments on the 1D compressible Navier-Stokes observer}

 In this section, we report some of the numerical investigations in one dimension that illustrate the linear theory we discussed above.
-We also present results of using the same observer as in the linear case for two scenarios for which we have not presented any theoretical results, namely, (i) the observer when the velocity is observed only over a subinterval of the domain in section~\ref{subsec-partial-num}, and (ii) in section~\ref{subsec-nonlin-num}, observer for the fully nonlinear equations.
+We also present results of using the same observer as in the linear case for two additional scenarios, namely, (i) the observer when the velocity is observed only over a subinterval of the domain in section~\ref{subsec-partial-num}, and (ii) in section~\ref{subsec-nonlin-num}, observer for the fully nonlinear equations.